mimiyin/choreographic-interventions-s18/README.md

    * What is the difference between a space and a terrain?
    * How do terrains influence movement?
    * Can we define virtual terrains with sound?

 ### In-class
 * Play with visual spaces.
    * Interacting with dynamic spaces.
    * Defining spaces with bodies.
+      * Mapping 3D Kinect data to a 2D floor space
    * Interacting with sound terrains.
+      * Multi-dimensional mapping to create terrains
+      * Mapping linear motion to create non-linear terrains

 ### Assignment
    * Read pgs.
 36-42 (Tempo and Duration) 147-149 (Jo Ha Kyu) of [The Viewpoints Book](http://www.amazon.com/The-Viewpoints-Book-Practical-Composition/dp/1559362413)
    * Complete Chapter 4 of the Workbook